gavieira/bash_misc/trinotate_notes.md

 SWISSPROT_PEP=/path/to/custom_data_sprot.txt.pep
 ```

+This is particularly useful when you need to generate figures based on blastx and blasp hits against a custom swissprot library (specific toxin data, for instance).
+However, normally you will want to search the entire swissprot database and also add blast hits against custom dbs.
+In this case, you can [load the custom data](https://github.com/Trinotate/Trinotate.github.io/wiki/Loading-generated-results-into-a-Trinotate-SQLite-Database-and-Looking-the-Output-Annotation-Report#optional-load-custom-database-blast-hits) into the SQL database and them [generate a new trinotate report](https://github.com/Trinotate/Trinotate.github.io/wiki/Loading-generated-results-into-a-Trinotate-SQLite-Database-and-Looking-the-Output-Annotation-Report#trinotate-output-an-annotation-report).
+This article has a [session about this](#loading-custom-results-in-trinotate-sqlite-database).

 ## Generating a summary of Trinotate results

 You can use Trinotate's report (in .xls format) to generate several figures that summarize your results.
 In order to do that, you will need to: